dynomake/Lithe/README.md

     }
 }
 ```
 Good job!
-You should write a class that register dependencies, for further using - Adept, it will inherit from `SimpleAdept`:
+You should write a class that register dependencies, for further using - Adept, it will extends from `SimpleAdept`:
 ```java
 public class CounterAdept extends SimpleAdept {
     @Override